 In the 21st century the need for effective peacebuilding and conflict resolution is as great as ever.
 Many long-running conflicts remain unresolved.
-Pessimists even see the menacing potential for new wars looming just over the horizon.
+Pessimists see the menacing potential for new wars looming just over the horizon.
 What are the conditions for sustainable peace?
 This course begins by examining the mechanisms available for bringing about peaceful resolutions to conflict and war.
-We seek to analyse the prospects for peace in the 21st century through a close engagement with examples of conflict resolution and peacebuilding from across the Asia-Pacific region.
-These case-studies each illustrate different challenges and approaches to conflict resolution and peace building.
+We seek to analyse the prospects for peace in the 21st century through a close engagement with concepts and examples of conflict resolution and peacebuilding in the Asia-Pacific region and beyond.
+These case studies illustrate different challenges and approaches to conflict resolution and peace building.
 Students will be encouraged to consider the communication strategies, attitudes towards justice, political instincts and other practical attributes that are relevant to resolving conflict and building peace in such contexts.
-To facilitate a hands-on appreciation of those attributes, the course includes a hypothetical exercise designed to challenge us to look at peace efforts from a variety of real-world perspectives.
+To facilitate a hands-on appreciation of those attributes, the course includes a hypothetical exercise designed to challenge us to understand and negotiate peace from a variety of real-world perspectives.

 Learning Outcomes